How is Zeffy free?

 114. A mini putt tournament

-Organizing a charity golf tournament is an excellent way to engage donors while raising funds.
-But, have you ever thought of organizing a mini putt tournament?
-If you've got a mini putt course close by, we think it's worth looking into.
-With a mini putt tournament, the whole family can join in and, if you time it right, you can even use the fundraising event to advertise and hype-up your more serious upcoming charity golf tournament.
+Organising a charity golf tournament is an excellent way to engage donors while raising funds.
+But have you ever thought about organising a mini-golf tournament?
+If you've got a mini-golf course close by, we think it's worth exploring.
+With a mini-golf tournament, the whole family can join in and, if you time it right, you can even use the fundraising event to advertise and build excitement for your upcoming charity golf tournament.

 115. Corporate sponsorships

-Getting corporate sponsors to donate to your nonprofit or sponsor your next fundraising event might not be the first thing on your to-do list.
-(Especially if you're a small to medium sized nonprofit.)
-But, it can be worth the time.
+Getting corporate sponsors to donate to your charity or sponsor your next fundraising event might not be the first thing on your to-do list, especially if you're a small to medium sized charity.
+But it can be worth the time.

 116. Read-A-Thon

-When it comes to fundraising for schools and libraries, there aren't a ton of educational fundraising ideas that appeal to a wide range of people, ages, likes, etc. In fact, there might only be one: a Read-A-Thon.
-A Read-A-Thon is a peer-to-peer fundraising event that encourages people (often children or students) to read as many books or pages within a certain amount of time as they can.
+When it comes to fundraising for schools and libraries, there aren't a ton of educational fundraising ideas that appeal to a wide range of people and ages.
+There might only be one: a Read-A-Thon.
+A Read-A-Thon is a peer-to-peer fundraising event that encourages people (often children or students) to read as many books or pages as they can within a set time.

 117. Swim-A-Thon